Farey Graphs as Models for Complex Networks: Definition, order and size of the Farey graphs

 \section{Definition, order and size of the Farey graphs ${\cal F}(t)$}

 In this section we give an iterative construction method for a family of Farey graphs.
-When modeling real world networks, iterative methods can be used to mimic the processes that drive their evolution.
+When modeling real world networks with graphs, different methods have been considered: edge reconnection, duplication and addition of substructures, etc. Iterative methods that add new vertices at each step are useful as they can mimic processes that drive the network evolution through time.
 For example, in social, collaborative and some technological and biological networks it is very likely that a new node will join to nodes that are already adjacent.
 This suggests the following graph construction:

 \begin{definition} The graph ${\cal F}(t)=(V(t),E(t))$, $t\geq 0$, with vertex set $V(t)$ and edge set $E(t)$ is constructed as follows:

 For $t=0$, ${\cal F}(0)$ has two vertices and an edge joining them.